We begin our Baroque Sicily tour from the ancient city of Catania which was settled in 8th Century BC.

 Meals: Breakfast included, independent arrangement for dinner

-Day 3 – Ragusa and Modica bike loop – a chocolate lovers most memorable ride (16 miles one way, 35 miles full loop /26.5 kilometers one way, 58 full loop)
+Day 3 – Churches and chocolate bike ride (16 miles one way, 35 miles full loop /26.5 kilometers one way, 58 full loop)

 Today we enter the UNESCO site of Val di Noto.
 This region, was destroyed by a devastating earthquake in 1693 and carefully rebuilt in what has become the world famous Sicilian Baroque style.